DEFRA/defra-ai-legacy-modernisation/playbook/pages/appendix/prompt-library/general/openapi-generation.md

 ## Implementation Process

 ### Phase 1: Discovery and Analysis
-1. **Requirement Discovery**: Systematically analyze all user stories and requirements
+1. **Requirement Discovery**: Systematically analyse all user stories and requirements
 2. **Handler Analysis**: Review all functional and non-functional requirements to understand request/response patterns
 3. **Schema Extraction**: Extract data models from requirements and validation schemas
 4. **Error Mapping**: Document all error scenarios and HTTP status codes